microsoft/PubSec-Info-Assistant/docs/transparency.md

 ---|---
 True positive | The user asks a question and the most relevant documents are found and returned for the system to summarize and cite.
 The documents answer the question asked.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
 A document that discusses fresh water availability in Georgia exists, is found, is summarized and cited.
 False positive | The user asks a question and the most relevant documents are found and returned for the system to summarize and cite.
 The documents do not answer the question asked.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Tennessee".
 A document that discusses fresh water availability in Georgia exists, is found, is summarized and cited.
-False Negative | The user asks a question and the system does not find any document available to answer yet the document was uploaded.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
+False Negative | The user asks a question and the system does not find any document available to answer yet the document was available to the system.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
 A document that discusses fresh water availability in Georgia was uploaded, but failed processing.
 It is not found, summarized or cited.
-True Negative | The user asks a question and the system does not find any document available to answer and document was available to the system.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
+True Negative | The user asks a question and the system does not find any document available to answer and there was no document was available to the system.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
 A document that discusses fresh water availability in Georgia was never uploaded.
 It is not found, summarized or cited.

 All documents submitted to the system should be confirmed to have successfully processed to help eliminate False Negative outcomes.
 False Positive and True Negative outcomes may be reduced by ensuring that relevant documents are submitted and successfully processed by the system.

+**NOTE:** Due to generative AI's capability to hallucinate, end users should always leverage citations to verify results.

-# Evaluation of IA
+# Evaluation of IA Accelerator

 At the time of this writing, this accelerator is in an **Alpha** state.
 Microsoft has evaluated this codebase to be fit for purpose to a degree where we are comfortable to start engaging 3rd Party organizations and users to help with the evaluation of the system to determine if it is fit for their purposes.
 There are several backlog features targeted for future sprints which should help address confidence scoring and improve relevance of answers.
 As these and additional features are developed they, and the system, will continue to be evaluated.

-## Evaluating and Integrating IA for your use
+## Evaluating and Integrating IA Accelerator for your use

-This section outlines best practices for using IA responsibly to achieve best performance from the system.
+This section outlines best practices for using IA Accelerator responsibly to achieve best performance from the system.

 ### Human-in-the-loop